w3bb/mirage.sh/README.md

 There are example scripts in the example folder (I use some of the scripts in there) that might have functionality you want pre-written.
-We have examples for a domain selection menu with dmenu, upload screenshots from Flameshot, and an interactive CLI menu.
+We have examples for a domain selection menu with dmenu, and an example script that downloads the lastest domains and saves it to a file named 'domains'

 ### Planned Features
 - Ability to fetch existing uploads